 The truth is politicians have known about climate change since (at least) the 1980s and fossil fuel companies have known about it since the 1950s.
 But leaders in the highest-emitting countries are doing next to nothing to slow climate change, let alone stop it.

 3. Grandpa says, “It’s so cold outside.
 Sure could use some of that global warming.”

 Weather and climate are two different things.
 Weather fluctuates from day to day, while climate is defined by long-term trends and weather averages.

 So, just because it’s cold right now doesn’t mean global warming isn’t happening.
-The last five years have been the hottest five years on record, and that’s counting the bitter polar vortexes that have driven Arctic air down across North America during that period.
+The last seven years have been the warmest seven years on record, and that’s counting the bitter polar vortexes that have driven Arctic air down across North America during that period.
 It’s only getting worse!
 NOAA recently announced that the summer of 2023 was the hottest summer on record and it’s anticipated that 2024 will be even hotter.

 The Earth is on track to warm up to two degrees Celsius this century, but winter’s not going to disappear altogether in many parts of the world.
 Record low temperatures will just become rarer.

 The U.S. saw nearly as many record highs as record lows in the 1950s.
 By 2000, the number of record highs was double the record lows.
 And, as the cold becomes rarer, it will feel more intense and hit unexpecting places.
 For example, in February of 2021, Texas got hit with an unprecedented winter storm that shut down their electricity supply for multiple days and froze the ground for more than 8 days.